 Scalability – In Serverless, if your app suddenly gets a spike in usage or faces low usage, the cloud platform provides more or less compute (and if needed, data store) units to the application, based on demand.
 You get billed only for the duration of your usage.
 In addition, your resources will scale up and down dynamically and natively.
 You do not need to optimize your auto-scaling settings and policies to manage the delicate tradeoff between availability and cost-efficiency.
 This is particularly attractive for jobs that run intermittently; but, it can also be a cost management solution for long-running jobs.

 Resiliency – IT operations are one of the key metrics that an organization’s IT infrastructure is measured by.
-In a serverless architecture, each piece of business logic can be implemented as its function, and deployed on its schedule.
-This means that when one component such as an AWS Lambda function causes a regression, the overall impact on the application can be contained quickly.
+In a serverless architecture, each piece of business logic can be implemented as an individual micro service.
+This means that when one component such as an AWS Lambda function causes a regression, the overall impact on the application is minimal and can be restored quickly.
 With AWS Lambda, you get an almost infinite history of each lambda function via lambda versions.
 This means rollbacks are as easy as changing the reference to an earlier version, which does not even require a new deployment.

 Security – Serverless architecture abstracts away the manual work of patching and OS updates, reducing the risk of human errors or delays in keeping the infrastructure up-to-date.
 There are no servers that would require access management (via SSH, for instance), taking away one more potential source of human error.

 Furthermore, each execution of a serverless function, by definition, is short-lived.
 There are no long-running processes, so while you would never want an unauthorized piece of code to access running memory, you also have a dramatically smaller window of opportunity since passwords or secrets in memory would not be exposed for a long time.